mohammadkhsh/CLIP_PAR/README.md

   Implements a relation-aware model, which incorporates relationships between 34 labels to predict the 35th labels.
 This model can then be used to improve the final accuracy by combining to the pipeline.

 - **peta_single_train.py**
   Trains a model to classify individual attributes separately, handling one attribute classification at a time.
-Data preprocessing, such as augmentation and removal similar samples with opposite labels are done here.
+Data preprocessing, such as augmentation and removal of similar samples with opposite labels are done here.

 - **peta_train.py**
   The main training script that trains the model on all 35 attributes.